nitahieb/ScholarSeek/README.md

 ## Using the GitHub Action

-You can interact with PubMed Author Finder directly from GitHub using the provided GitHub Action workflow.
+You can interact with Scholar Seek directly from GitHub using the provided GitHub Action workflow.
 This is useful for running searches and retrieving results without setting up the app locally.

 ### How to Trigger